NewsRadio: Overview

+NewsRadio debuted on Tuesday, March 21, 1995.
+It took over the time slot of the short-lived Something Wilder, between popular series Wings and Frasier.
+However, during its run, its time slot changed eleven times.

 The series is set at WNYX, a fictional AM broadcasting all-news radio station in New York City, populated by an eccentric station owner and staff.
 The show begins with the arrival of new news director Dave Nelson (Dave Foley).
 While Dave turns out to be more experienced than his youthful appearance suggests, he never fully gains control of his staff.

 The scripts and ensemble cast combined physical humor and visual gags with quick-witted dialogue and farcical storylines.
 Plots often involved satirical takes on historical events, news stories, and pop culture references.
 The third and fourth season finales took the surrealism to the extreme, setting the characters in outer space and aboard the Titanic, respectively.

-NewsRadio debuted on March 21, 1995.
-It took over the time slot from Something Wilder.
+Khandi Alexander left the series in the fourth season, after the seventh episode, with her character leaving for a job overseas.
+During the production hiatus between the fourth and fifth seasons, Phil Hartman was killed by his wife Brynn.
+In the first episode of the fifth season, his character has just died of a heart attack, and is mourned by the characters, with a return appearance by Alexander.
+In the next episode, Hartman's friend Jon Lovitz joined the cast, playing a character hired to replace Hartman's.
+When asked why he joined NewsRadio, Lovitz stated that show creator Paul Simms told him, "I don't know what to tell you.
+You're his friend.
+It feels right.
+Everybody in the cast wants you."

 There are a total of 97 episodes.
 Reruns continued in syndication for several years before disappearing in most markets.
 However, the show has aired on A&E, Nick at Nite, and TBS in the United States, and DTour and the Comedy Network in Canada.
 In the United States, the show occasionally airs as a filler on WGN America and runs regularly on Reelz, Antenna TV, and Rewind TV.
 For several years starting in July 2007, the program was syndicated through The Program Exchange.